fpc97/fpc97/README.md

 ## Hey there, I'm Francisco

-I'm a software engineer currently specializing in front-end web programming.
+I'm a software engineer specialized in front-end web programming.
 I work mainly using React and its tooling *(such as Next.js)* but every now and then I allow myself to build something neat using pure HTML, CSS, and ES5 :)

 Right now I'm focusing my learning on back-end technologies, specifically NodeJS, Express, and MongoDB.